Jowy12/Payday-2-Hardcore-Difficulty/README.md

 - Increased ammo pick up rate to keep up with the enemy spawn,
 - Captain Winters will siege more than once (during 1st assault, 3rd, 5th, and so on),
 - Faster mask up time,
-- Removed penalty from killing civilians.
+- Removed penalty from killing civilians,
+- One Down cops damage has been lowered but Dozers.